Please fill in your details in order to proceed

 Moriah Karsagi Aharon is the director of public relations at the Schechter Institutes in Jerusalem

-Moriah Karsagi Aharon is the Director of Media and Public Relations and a Hebrew language editor who has been working at the Schechter Institutes since 2012.
+Moriah Karsagi Aharon is the former Director of Media and Public Relations and a Hebrew language editor who has been working at the Schechter Institutes since 2012.